canh25xp/Advance/Point_of_Balance_2/README.md

 Point of balance: where both forces become the same: Pulling force of left magnetic materials = Pulling force of right magnetic materials.

-Note that errors of the coordinate values must be less than $$10^{-9}(1e-9)$$.
+Note that errors of the coordinate values must be less than $10^{-9}(1e-9)$.

 ## Input

 A total of 10 test cases are given.
-For each test case, the number of magnetic materials N is written.
-In the next line, N x coordinate values, and N mass values are input sequentially.
-The number (N) of magnetic materials comes between 2 and 10 (2 ≤ N ≤ 10).
+For each test case, the number of magnetic materials `N` is written.
+In the next line, `N` `x` coordinate values, and N mass values are input sequentially.
+The number `N` of magnetic materials comes between 2 and 10 ($2 \leq N \leq 10$).

 ```
 2           <-- test case #1 starts, number of magnetic materials
-1 2 1 1     <-- Each magnetic material’s x coordinate values, and mass values (coordinate coordinate mass mass).
+1 2 1 1     <-- Each magnetic material's x coordinate values, and mass values (coordinate coordinate mass mass).
 2           <-- test case #2 starts, number of magnetic materials
 1 2 1 1000
 ```

 ## Output

-For each test case, print “#C” in the first line with C being case number.
-Leave a blank space and print out x coordinate values of the points of balance in the same line.
+For each test case, print `#C` in the first line with `C` being case number.
+Leave a blank space and print out `x` coordinate values of the points of balance in the same line.
 If the coordinate value has 10 or more digits after the decimal point, print only up to10 digits.

 ```
 #1 1.5000000000